justinmahar/SublimeCSAutocompletePlus/README.md

 > "Conceal a flaw, and the world will imagine the worst." — Marcus Aurelius, 16th Emperor of the Roman Empire

 Autocomplete is smart, but not Mensa smart.
-Under the hood, we're not building an index or anything.
-We're using regular expressions and lots of scanning.
+Under the hood, we're using regular expressions and lots of scanning.
+I coded this rather quickly, and it's my first plugin, so there may be (read: probably are) bugs.
+Please let me know if there are.
 As I build out functionality, I will try to fix its limitations.

 For now, here is the list of TBDs: